gmatrangola/ProtoBLE/README.md

 ## Description
 This is a BLE Messaging system implemented using [Google Protcol Buffers (a.k.a.
 Protobuf)](https://developers.google.com/protocol-buffers/).
-This implementation uses the Android Bluetooth BLE API as on the Central or iOS CoreBluetooth (client) side and the Linux BlueZ API on the Peripheral (server) side.
+Android Bluetooth BLE API or iOS CoreBluetooth as the BLE Central (client) and Linux BlueZ API as the Peripheral (server).

-Use of ProtoBLE abstracts a lot of the details for BLE protocol to make it easer to define custom services and enforces a well documnted cross-platform message definition using Protobufs.
+ProtoBLE abstracts a lot of the details for BLE protocol to make it easer to define custom services and enforces a well documented cross-platform message definition using Protobuf .proto files.
 It also effectively increases the 20 byte transfer limit to 65534 bytes.
 Note that there are some practial limits on the message sizes and care should be taken to ensure that the messages don't exceed 65534 bytes or are too big for the low data bandwidth.